Steampunk'd

 Steampunk'd is an American reality television series broadcast by Game Show Network.
 The series, hosted by Jeannie Mai, premiered August 19, 2015.
 The contestants (called "makers") are crafters and designers who specialize in the steampunk genre.

 Production

 The series was green-lit on March 10, 2015, along with Lie Detectors.
 GSN later announced Mai as host on June 15.
 The series premiered August 19, 2015.
+The show's filming took place in one month.

 Contestants

 The 10 steampunk artists competing in the first season are: